 Michael, the defendant in this case, was driving a huge pick up truck going in the same direction as Robert, just slightly ahead of him, and just a tad out in front but in the number two lane, just to Robert's right hand side.
 Robert did not adequately check his blind spot(s), and merged his truck into Robert's motorcycle striking Robert's right throttle handle and causing him to lose control of his motorbike.
-This cause Robert to slow down rapidly, while wobbling at 35 mph, but no avail, as he slammed into the slowing car ahead of him and causing him to hit the 94 freeway concrete at approximately 30 mph.
+This caused Robert to slow down rapidly, while wobbling at 35 mph, but no avail, as he slammed into the slowing car ahead of him, causing him to hit the 94 freeway concrete at approximately 30 mph.

 Cut and dry case, right?
 Wrong.
 Liberty Mutual insurance asserted that Robert "may" have been unsafely "lane splitting" at the time of the wreck, so they would want to deduct some settlement value.
 I filed a lawsuit and went to work.
 I took the depositions of the at-fault driver (Michael), and the CHP officer.
 I tracked down the witness in the CHP report, and deposed her.
-All depositions were video taped, and I effectively prove that Robert was not unsafely lane splitting.
+All depositions were video taped, and I effectively proved that Robert was not unsafely lane splitting.
 In fact, he was safely following our driving rules, and had an reasonable expectation that Michael would do the same.

 Getting past liability, I focused on Robert's injuries.
 Robert had to undergo a left clavicle surgery, PT, and lost opportunities with the Navy.
-The Navy deemed him "unseaworthy" and lost payment opportunities there.
-I pushed this case in litigation, and finally got Liberty Mutual to come to their senses, and pay the reasonable value of this case for Robert.
+The Navy deemed him "unseaworthy" and he lost payment opportunities there.
+I pushed this case into litigation, and finally got Liberty Mutual to come to their senses, and pay the reasonable value of this case for Robert.